pamudu-pankaja/weather-app/README.md

 The user inputs a city.
 The program searches for city using an API.
 It displays the information about that city.

+💬API Used:

+This project was build using a free api called OpenWeahterMap : https://openweathermap.org

 🤝 Contributing :

 Feel free to submit pull requests or report issues!